akarlinsky/akarlinsky.github.io/_pages/about.md

 # Work in Progress

 -   Ariel Karlinsky & Moses Shayo.
-On the Manipulation of Information by Governments. *Under Review*
+(On the Manipulation of Information by Governments)[https://dx.doi.org/10.2139/ssrn.4794704]. *Under Review*

 -   Ariel Karlinsky.
 Supply, Demand and the Burden of Taxation